qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

    please add it also to the substitutions.txt file in the source folder.

-.. |34| replace:: ``NEW in 3.4``
 .. |updatedisclaimer| replace:: :disclaimer:`Docs in progress for 'QGIS testing'.
-Visit https://docs.qgis.org/2.18 for QGIS 2.18 docs and translations.`
+Visit https://docs.qgis.org/3.4 for QGIS 3.4 docs and translations.`